clevergo/clevergo/README.md

 ## Contribute

 - Give it a :star: and spread the package.
-- [File an issue](https://github.com/clevergo/clevergo/issues/new) for features or bugs.
+- [File an issue](https://github.com/clevergo/clevergo/issues/new) to ask questions, request features or report bugs.
 - Fork and make a pull request.

 ## Contributors